 Rspamd has been started to handle mail flows that has grown over the last decade by more than ten times.
-From the very beginning of the project, Rspamd was oriented on highly loaded mail systems with development focus on performance and scan speed.
-Rspamd is written in plain C language and it uses a number of techniques to run fast especially on the modern hardware.
+From its inception, Rspamd has been tailored to address the demands of high-traffic mail systems, with a primary focus on optimizing performance and scanning speed.
+This advanced spam filtering system is written in plain C language and employs numerous techniques to operate efficiently, particularly on contemporary hardware.
 On the other hand, it is possible to run Rspamd even on an embedded device with a very constrained environment.

-Rspamd can be treated as a faster replacement for SpamAssassin mail filter with the ability to scan ten times more messages using the same rules (by means of SpamAssassin plugin).
-In the next graph, you can see how switch to Rspamd from SA helped to reduce CPU load on scanner machines:
+Rspamd can be regarded as a significantly faster alternative to the SpamAssassin mail filter, with the capability to process ten times the number of messages while using the same rules (via the SpamAssassin plugin).
+The following graph illustrates how the transition from SA to Rspamd has reduced CPU loads on scanning machines:

-Global optimizations are used to speed up the overall messages processing improving all filters performance and arranging checks in an optimal order.
+Global optimizations are employed to enhance the overall message processing, improving the performance of all filters and organizing checks in an optimal sequence.

-AST optimizations are used to exclude unnecessary checks from rules.
-You can watch the following slides to get more details about this method.
+AST optimizations are employed to eliminate redundant checks from rules.
+You can delve into further details about this technique by perusing these slides.

-Assembly snippets allow to optimize specific algorithms for targeted architectures.
-Rspamd uses assembly for some frequently used cryptography and hashing algorithms selecting the proper version of code in runtime, relying on CPU instructions set support tests.
+Assembly snippets are utilized to optimize specific algorithms for targeted architectures.
+Rspamd leverages assembly for frequently used cryptography and hashing algorithms.
+It selects the appropriate code version at runtime, based on CPU instruction set support tests.